Reasonable adjustments for people with a learning disability in hospital

 About reasonable adjustments for people with a learning disability in hospital

-Under the Equality Act 2010, all disabled people have the right to reasonable adjustments when using public services, including healthcare.
+Under the Equality Equality is when everyone is treated fairly.
+Act 2010, all disabled people have the right to reasonable adjustments when using public services, including healthcare.
 These adjustments remove barriers that disabled people would otherwise face in accessing these services.
 Making reasonable adjustments means ensuring disabled people have equal access to good quality healthcare.

-People with a learning disability face sharp healthcare inequalities.
+People with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. face sharp healthcare inequalities.
 1,200 people with a learning disability die avoidably every year, when good healthcare could have saved their lives.
 People with a learning disability die on average 17 years younger than the general population.
 That's why making reasonable adjustments for people with a learning disability in hospital is so important.

 Reasonable adjustments can be simple changes made by one healthcare professional, or they can be more complex and need multiple teams to work together.
 Making reasonable adjustments can mean removing barriers that people with a learning disability face, or providing something extra for someone with a learning disability to enable them to access the healthcare they need.